Kirby Cane

 Kirby Cane is a village and civil parish in the English county of Norfolk.

-Kirby Cane is located 3.8 mi north-west of Beccles and 14 mi south-east of Norwich, along the River Waveney.
+The village lies about 3.8 mi north-west of Beccles and 14 mi south-east of Norwich, along the River Waveney.

+The village is in the south of the parish and is contiguous with Ellingham village.
+The parish also includes the hamlet of Kirby Green.

 Etymology

 The name Kirby is derived from the Old Norse kirkju-býr meaning "village with a church".
 Cane refers to a family which historically held the estate.

 History

 In the Domesday Book, Kirby Cane is listed as a settlement of 28 households in the hundred of Clavering.
 In 1086, the village was divided between the East Anglian estates of Hugh d'Avranches, Earl of Chester, St Edmunds Abbey and Ralph Baynard.

-In the Seventeenth Century, the red-brick Kirby Cane Hall was built which was re-modelled in both the Eighteenth and Nineteenth Centuries.
+The red-brick Kirby Cane Hall was built in the 17th century and remodelled in the 18th and 19th centuries.

 During the Second World War, several trenches were built close to Kirby Cane Hall which suggests it was used as a training area.

+The 1957 Ordnance Survey map shows Kirby Cane as the name of the parish, and labels the area around the Hall and the church as Kirby Cane; the settlement further south, next to Ellingham, is labelled Kirby Row.
+On present-day maps, this settlement is labelled Kirby Cane.